Chart Color Schemes

 Buloke is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Buloke, as per the latest Census evaluation, 94.1% of dwellings were houses, with the remaining 5.9% being semi-detached, apartments, or other types.
+Buloke's dwelling structure, as per the latest Census, consisted of 94.1% houses and 5.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro Vic.'s 90.7% houses and 9.2% other dwellings.
 Home ownership in Buloke stood at 60.5%, with mortgaged dwellings at 23.3% and rented ones at 16.2%.
 The median monthly mortgage repayment was $734, lower than Non-Metro Vic.'s average of $1,083.
-The median weekly rent in Buloke was recorded as $158, compared to Non-Metro Vic.'s $200.
-Nationally, Buloke's mortgage repayments were significantly lower at $734 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Weekly rent in Buloke was $158, compared to Non-Metro Vic.'s $200.
+Nationally, Buloke's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing